Aniket7411/Rental-backend-new/chnages/ENV_SETUP.md

 1. **JWT_SECRET**: Change this to a strong, random string in production
 2. **MONGODB_URI**: Update this to your MongoDB connection string (local or cloud)
+3. **CORS_ORIGINS**: Optional - comma-separated list of allowed frontend origins.
+If not set, uses FRONTEND_URL.
+In development mode, localhost is automatically allowed.
 3. **EMAIL_***:
    - **EMAIL_USER**: Your Gmail address (ashenterprises148@gmail.com)
    - **EMAIL_PASSWORD**: Your Gmail App Password (NOT your regular Gmail password)